Conference Day One: Tuesday, 9th April 2019

 - Factors to measuring success to prove ROI to Government funding

 12:10 pm - 12:50 pm CASE STUDY: Preparing for a Digital Future with Australia’s First Digital Transformation Centre: Partnership between DXC Technology & Swinburne UniversityPrem Prakash Jayaraman - Head of Digital Innovation Lab, Swineburne University

-The DXC Digital Transformation Centre (DTC) will advance digital innovation to foster a new culture of research development in Australia.
-It will allow students to apply digital transformation solutions across a range of businesses and sectors.
+The DXC Digital Transformation Centre at Swinburne (DTC) will advance digital innovation to foster a new culture of research development and translation in Australia.
+It will allow researchers and students to develop and apply digital transformation solutions to solve real-world problems across a range of businesses, industry and government sectors.
 This session will explore:

 - Key pillars of measuring research success within the DTC and how the data can be used to inform future research demands

 - Development of new talent pool of students who will aim to support the evolving needs of workforces and communities as they prepare for a digital future